-We have entered into a three-year noncompetition arrangement with PwC.
+We have entered into a three year noncompetition arrangement with PwC.
 During the noncompetition period, PwC has agreed not to provide restructuring, bankruptcy or insolvency services in the U.S. and to limit the fees it receives for providing its audit clients with debtor-side restructuring services in the U.S. to \$12.0 million during the first year of the noncompetition period, \$15.0 million during the second year and \$17.0 million during the third year.
 PwC also agreed not to market any of its consulting services using the terms "BRS" or "BRS Services."
 Our noncompetition arrangement with PwC, however, generally permits non-U.S. PwC firms to provide services in the U.S. that are competitive with BRS' services in cases where the primary engagement is outside of the U.S. or where the provision of work is required by a statutory or fiduciary obligation.

-Pending Sale of Our Applied Sciences Practice Group
+Intended Sale of Our Applied Sciences Practice Group

 Our applied sciences practice group offers a broad range of forensic engineering and scientific investigation services.
 These services include accident reconstruction, fire investigation, product failure analysis and quality control analysis.
 In connection with the BRS acquisition, we have decided to sell our applied sciences practice group because the practice is no longer a core part of our business.
-We expect to complete the sale prior to July 2003.
+We expect to complete the sale by the end of 2002.
 We intend to use the proceeds from the sale to reduce our outstanding debt under our credit facility.
 However, we cannot assure you that we will be able to sell our applied sciences practice group within the stated timeframe or at what price we will be able to sell it.
-Depending on the sale price and the tax structure of the transaction, the amount realized after taxes from the sale may be less than the carrying value.
-For the nine months ended September 30, 2002, the applied sciences practice group reported income from operations of discontinued operations, net of income taxes, of \$2.8 million.
+For the six months ended June 30, 2002, the applied sciences practice group accounted for 23.6% of our total revenues and 12.7% of our segment operating income.